AdobeDocs/genstudio.zh-Hans/help/user-guide/create/manage-variants.md

 <!-- ## Re-generate sections

-GenStudio for Performance Marketers has the built-in functionality to regenerate single sections of generated variants using _[!UICONTROL Suggested edits]_ and fresh prompts.
+GenStudio for Performance Marketing has the built-in functionality to regenerate single sections of generated variants using _[!UICONTROL Suggested edits]_ and fresh prompts.

 For example, you can re-generate the headline section of one Meta ad variant to see how it looks with a specific background asset using the _[!UICONTROL Suggested edits]_ options—_[!UICONTROL Rephrase]_, _[!UICONTROL Shorten]_, or _[!UICONTROL Lengthen]_—and entering a new prompt.